The Film & Cyclorama

-The Battle of Gettysburg Cyclorama Painting and Gettysburg Film At One Location
+The Gettysburg Cyclorama Painting

 In the late 1880s, French artist Paul Philippoteaux took brush to canvas and created the Battle of Gettysburg Cyclorama painting.
-He spent months on the battlefield researching the Battle of Gettysburg with veterans, a battlefield guide and photographer.
-It took Philippoteaux and a team of assistants more than a year to complete.
-The result is a breathtaking oil painting that measures 377 feet in circumference and 42 feet high.
-Longer than a football field and as tall as a four-story structure, the Gettysburg Cyclorama painting immerses visitors in the fury of Pickett’s Charge during the Battle of Gettysburg.
-First watch the Gettysburg film then witness the drama of the Gettysburg Cyclorama for yourself exclusively at the Museum and Visitor Center.
+He spent months on the battlefield researching the battle with veterans, a battlefield guide and a photographer.
+It took Philippoteaux and a team of assistants more than a year to complete the painting.
+The result is a breathtaking canvas that measures 377 feet in circumference and 42 feet high.
+Longer than a football field and as tall as a four-story structure, the Gettysburg Cyclorama oil painting immerses visitors in the fury of Pickett’s Charge during the third day of the Battle of Gettysburg.

 Gettysburg Cyclorama History

 Four versions of the Gettysburg Cyclorama painting existed at one time in the United States.
 The Boston version on exhibit at the Gettysburg National Military Park Museum and Visitor Center was first exhibited in that city in 1884.
 The Gettysburg Cyclorama remained in private hands until the National Park Service acquired it in the 1940s.

 Over the years, the Gettysburg Cyclorama painting survived fire, leaks, tears, rotting and temperature and humidity fluctuations.
 To accommodate exhibit spaces over time, the Cyclorama had been sliced into panels and approximately 15 feet of sky had been removed.
 These combined forces took a toll on the painting, creating seams and bends and causing chips in the paint.
 By the late 1990s, experts warned that unless the Cyclorama was repaired, this historic object could be lost forever.